learndevopsonline/learndevopsonline/docs/How-Tos/14-extend-lvm-disk-in-rhel9.md

 # Steps to Increase disk of LVM in RHEL 9.

+Scenario 1: Instance is created already

-1. Stop the EC2 in case if you created the machine.
+1. Stop the instance ( Optional but suggested )
-2. Or create a EC2 machine with higher size of lets say 30GB (Default as 20GB)
+2. Go to storage of the instance and modify the volume to desired size.
+3. Start the instance
-3. Run the following commands.
+4. Run the following command.

 Increase Partition